 This 20-hour course serves as the primary course for the 30-Hour Board Certified Coach training program, and incorporates core content from our 40 hour Foundational Course.
 It provides students with core coaching competencies, techniques and professional practice standards.
-Students completing this course as part of their 30-Hour Board Certified training program will need to complete an additional 10 hours of electives.

 The Coach Approach course focuses on the skills used by professional coaches, covering the definition of coaching; the distinctions between counseling, therapy, and coaching; the ethics of coaching; and a strong focus on the development of the basic coaching skills or core competencies, including but not limited to creating rapport, reframing, open questions, and active listening, and goal setting.